plato-messaging/quill-delta/README.md

 # QuillDelta

-A java version of the fabulous QuillJS delta implementation
+A java implementation of the fabulous QuillJS delta

 https://github.com/quilljs/delta